 3.3.3.
 Ms Ramla Akhtar, aka Rmala Aalam, has no control over BETTERBONDS on Twitter

 The campaign model of Ms Rmala Akhtar on Twitter with the use of anonymous accounts, if not impersonated ones, did not work.
 Intentionally provoking reactions and leaving a personal Twitter space empty, without any barriers, is a design error .
-Ms Ramla Akhtar image and reputation on Twitter is built, for years or years, by those to whom she opposes.
+Ms Ramla Akhtar image and reputation on Twitter is built, for years or decades, by those to whom she opposes.
 Not Twitting under her real name or her “official” alias, an option not open anymore, was a strategic mistake which wasted months of work and efforts.

 4. Other results to be considered

 Numerous Social Media were also negatively impacted by Ms Ramla Akhtar’s campaign.
 These negative impacts can be found on these different media using “Ramla Akhtar”, “Rmala Aalam”, “BetterBonds” and “BetterBonds“keywords or hashtags.